p01di/esp32c6-thread-border-router/README.md

 This is an early proof of concept.
 Known areas for improvement:

-- ESPHome integration (would make deployment much easier)
+- ESPHome integration (would make deployment much easier, that would be nice)
-- Two-chip variant with dedicated Thread radio for better RF performance
 - Automatic IPv6 route advertisement to upstream routers
 - OTA update support